-- Turn on your router’s Power Save Mode (PSM) if you have a Nest thermostat.
+- Turn on your router’s Power Save Mode (PSM), if you have a Nest thermostat.

-- Standard Wi-Fi routers use the 2.4GHz band, the 5GHz band, or both.
-Some Nest products only work with the 2.4GHz band.
-Learn more in the following article:
+- Standard Wi-Fi routers use the 2.4 GHz band, the 5 GHz band, or both.
+Some Nest products, such as Nest Protect smoke alarms, and 1st and 2nd gen Nest Learning Thermostats, only work with the 2.4 GHz band.

-Using Nest products with 2.4 and 5GHz Wi-Fi networks
+Use Nest products with 2.4 GHz and 5 GHz Wi-Fi networks

 - Nest products do not support Enterprise networks such as 802.1x/RADIUS or captive portal networks (networks that require you to agree to terms of service, such as a coffee shop or hotel).

 Types of Wi-Fi networks that aren’t recommended or won’t work with Nest products

 - Open-source firmware such as DD-WRT, OpenWRT and Tomato are not supported by Nest.
 While some versions may work well with Nest products, compatibility may vary from release to release.

 - All Wi-Fi routers have a limit on the total number of devices that can be connected to Wi-Fi at the same time.
 Refer to your router’s manual for its limit.
-If you have a lot of devices on your network, you can try disconnecting a few to see if your Nest product is able to connect to your network.
+If you have a lot of devices on your network, you can try disconnecting a few to check if your Nest product is able to connect to your network.

-Range extender settings
+Range extenders settings